Insaf01/proposal/propsals/proposal-phase-4-draft.md

 3. **Event Participation**: Assess the attendance and engagement levels at events where Decred is showcased, noting the number of new connections and partnerships formed.
 4. **Glossary Usage**: Monitor the number of visits and user feedback on the Arabic glossary to evaluate its effectiveness and relevance.

-By achieving these metrics, the Decred Arabia Communications and Content 2024 initiative will demonstrate its impact on expanding Decred's presence and fostering a more informed and active community in the Arabic-speaking world.
+By achieving these metrics, the Decred Arabia Communications and Content 2024 initiative will demonstrate its impact on expanding Decred's presence and fostering a more informed and active community in the Arabic